-The best-fitting GAM for the data standardization includes a two-dimensional 265 spatial spline, a year term, first and second order terms for wind speed, and a 266 discontinuity at the Americas between the Caribbean and Pacific basins (Table 267 1).
-The region between the Caribbean and Pacific basins was the only portion of 268 the sampling space where the number of samples and their proximity required 269 incorporation of a spatial discontinuity, based on examination of the residuals 270 from the model.
-The distance of the net tow was not a significant source of 271 variability in the samples.
-Based on deviance, the final model explains 71.6% of 272 the variation in observed plastic counts.
-The coefficient for sampling year is 273 positive and significant, indicating increasing plastic concentrations over time.
-274 The wind terms indicate a negative but asymptotic relationship between plastic 275 concentrations and wind speed (Table 1).
-The coefficient for the discontinuity at 276 the Americas is not significant; however, based on AIC scores it significantly 277 improved the model fit to the data and is therefore included.
-278
+their proximity required incorporation of a spatial discontinuity, based on examination of the residuals from the model.
+The distance of the net tow was not a significant source of variability in the samples.
+Based on deviance, the final model explains 71.6% of the variation in observed plastic counts.
+The coefficient for sampling year is positive and significant, indicating increasing plastic concentrations over time.
+The wind terms indicate a negative but asymptotic relationship between plastic concentrations and wind speed (table 1).
+The coefficient for the discontinuity at the Americas is not significant; however, based on AIC scores it significantly improved the model fit to the data and is therefore included.

-In the standardized data, surface microplastic counts and mass varies by several 279 orders of magnitude (Figure 1).
-The highest concentrations are in the centers of 280 the subtropical gyres, mainly in the North Atlantic and North Pacific, where 281 plastic particles accumulate due to convergence of Ekman transports (Kubota 282 1994, van Sebille 2015).
-Concentrations are much lower in the tropics, poleward 283 of 45°S and 45°N, and in the remote coastline off western Australia (Reisser et al 284 2013).
-Microplastic counts and mass have similar patterns, although counts 285 yield a 'smoother' field, especially in the Southern Hemisphere.
-286
+In the standardized data, surface microplastic counts and mass varies by several orders of magnitude (figure 1).
+The highest concentrations are in the centers of the subtropical gyres, mainly in the North Atlantic and North Pacific, where plastic particles accumulate due to convergence of Ekman transports (Kubota 1994, van Sebille 2015).
+Concentrations are much lower in the tropics, poleward of 45°S and 45°N, and in the remote coastline off Western Australia (Reisser et al 2013).
+Microplastic counts and mass have similar patterns, although counts yield a 'smoother' field, especially in the Southern Hemisphere.

-The three ocean circulation models scaled with the standardized data (hereafter 287 "model solutions") reasonably demonstrate the large variability in microplastic 288 concentrations, and accurately capture the highest values (> $\sim 10^5$ particles km-2, 289 Figure 2a).
-However, the observed microplastic concentrations are much higher 290 than the model solutions for concentrations below 104 particles km-2.
-This bias 291 could result from the detection limit in surface trawls; the lowest observable 292 microplastic concentration above zero is 1 piece per trawl, which is equivalent 293 to 540 particles km-2 for a typical surface trawl of 1 nautical mile (van Franeker 294 and Law 2015).
-The standardization typically increases these values (Figure S2), 295 enhancing the bias.
-In contrast, the models have no such limit and can reach 296 much lower non-zero values.
-Beyond this obvious discrepancy between 297 solutions and observations, there is a mismatch in the North Atlantic, where all 298 models predict the highest concentrations around 60°W (Figure 3), whereas the 299 highest observed concentrations are farther east (Figure 1).
-300 the source function of the Van Sebille model, where microplastics are continuously released on an exponential growth curve, resulting in high concentrations even in regions of strong divergence.
-The skewedness disappears when the Van Sebille model is rerun with a one-time release of microplastics (Figure S3), although the Lebreton model also has an increasing source function over time.
+The three ocean circulation models scaled with the standardized data (hereafter 'model solutions') reasonably demonstrate the large variability in microplastic concentrations, and accurately capture the highest values (> $\sim 10^5$ particles km-2, figure 2(a)).
+However, the observed microplastic concentrations are much higher than the model solutions for concentrations below 104 particles km-2.
+This bias could result from the detection limit in surface trawls; the lowest observable microplastic concentration above zero is 1 piece per trawl, which is equivalent to 540 particles km-2 for a typical surface trawl of 1 nautical mile (van Franeker and Law 2015).
+The standardization typically increases these values (figure S2), enhancing the bias.
+In contrast, the models have no such limit and can reach much lower non-zero values.
+Beyond this obvious discrepancy between solutions and observations, there is a mismatch in the North Atlantic, where all models predict the highest concentrations around 60°W (figure 3), whereas the highest observed concentrations are farther East (figure 1).

-The Van Sebille solution is skewed high compared to the other models, especially at very low concentrations (Figure 2b).
-This appears to be related to
+The van Sebille solution is skewed high compared to the other models, especially at very low concentrations (figure 2(b)).
+This appears to be related to the source function of the van Sebille model, where microplastics are continuously released on an exponential growth curve, resulting in high concentrations